 Abdominal pain accompanied by chest, shoulder, or neck pain

 For help finding immediate care near you, visit UPMC CareFinder.
-Locate an Emergency Department, UPMC Urgent Care center, Walk-in Primary Care, or Children’s Express Care that’s close to you.
+Locate a UPMC Emergency Department, UPMC Urgent Care, Walk-in Primary Care, or Children’s Express Care that’s close to you.
 You can also receive an online medical visit with UPMC AnywhereCare.
 No appointment is needed.